dalibor/dalibornasevic.com/_posts/2016-10-05-auto-increment-counter-not-persisted-on-disk-with-innodb.md

 **Note**: This [issue](https://bugs.mysql.com/bug.php?id=199) has been fixed in MySQL 8.0.0, 14 years after the original bug report.

-Few weeks ago I hit an interesting bug in production that made me wonder is time-travel real!?
+A few weeks ago I hit an interesting bug in production that made me wonder is time-travel real!?
 I was seeing activities for emails before the emails were actually sent...

 How is that even possible I was wondering!?